1135 Kildaire Farm Road, Suite 200

 Licensed Clinical Psychologist

 I believe most individuals realize the need for a psychotherapist’s help when they encounter difficulties engaging in the flow of life in regard to relationships, work, or the ability to experience pleasure.
 Most people need to feel significant connections to others and to engage in the world in meaningful ways.
 My eclectic experience has familiarized me with a broad range of psychological approaches.
-I draw upon the interpersonal/relational, psychodynamic, and cognitive behavioralflower schools of psychology to inform my treatment philosophy.
+I draw upon the interpersonal/relational, psychodynamic, and cognitive behavioral schools of psychology to inform my treatment philosophy.
 Over the years, I have also developed the “artistic” aspects of being a psychotherapist in addition to the scientific.
 I believe an empathic attunement to my clients is just as important as intellectual competence.

 As a psychotherapist, my main initial focus is interpersonal.
 My goal is to create a respectful and safe environment in which a client can seek my guidance.
 I highly respect the strength it takes to open one’s life to a stranger and ask for help.
 Early in treatment, I also assess the quality of my client’s support system since social support tends to serve as a buffer from the negative effects of stress and trauma.